-We only allow a limited number of 19 > 25 < dancers to join our intensives through our selection process.
+We allow a limited number of 19 > 25 < dancers to join our intensives through a selection process defining 3 major criteria.

 SHARE the dance intensive was created by dancers for dancers, so we know your needs!